Nordix/Meridio/docs/trouble-shooting/README.md

 This method can be used for both Meridio and NSM containers.
 The log level can not be changed without a POD restart.

+### NSM Logs

+The following description details how to check main events in NSM logs; [example NSM logs of succesfull events](example-nsm-logs.md)

 ## Enter containers